 - The original sin is separation from Source.
 This separation creates an inner void that we spend our entire lives trying to fill, but it never works.
 We seek healing, escape, or both through relationships, achievements, alcohol, drugs, or even book or workshop addictions, but the void remains.
 Better to focus on filling the void—get to the Source.

-- It’s a bit ironic that during meditation I keep singing Depeche Mode’s, “Enjoy the Silence” but I sing it the best that I can.
+- It’s a bit ironic that sometimes during meditation I keep singing Depeche Mode’s, “Enjoy the Silence” but I sing it the best that I can.

 - I've found that I can narrow down health challenges into two categories: what's yours, and what's not yours.
-The latter is the bain of Highly Sensitive Persons (HSPs) dealing with lethargy, lack of focus, heavy heartedness, tight muscles, or various other forms of blockages, pain and illness.
+The latter is the bane of Highly Sensitive Persons (HSPs) dealing with lethargy, lack of focus, heavy heartedness, tight muscles, or various other forms of blockages, pain and illness.
 Using the tools for one to heal the other is like using a hammer and nail when all you need is a pushpin.
 To get the desired results, you have to use the right tools.

 - Enlightenment doesn't mean all your pain goes away, it only means you can see the bigger picture clearer and faster than you could before, and therefore can deal with it better.

 - You can’t apply the laws of metaphysics to physical situations.
 Spiritual growth is not like getting a degree at a school.
-You will never be done and there will always be ups and downs, so you might as well trust the process enough to ride the rollercoaster of life, and dare yourself to remove the seatbelt.
+You will never be done and there will always be ups and downs, so you might as well trust the process enough to ride the roller-coaster of life, and dare yourself to remove the seat-belt.